Battleground states rush to count ballots after mostly smooth Election Day vote

 Georgia

-CNN projected that former President Donald Trump will win Georgia just after 12:30 a.m.
+CNN projected that Trump will win Georgia just after 12:30 a.m.
 ET on Wednesday.

 A big chunk of the roughly 400,000 outstanding ballots in Georgia are in-person votes from metro Atlanta that were cast on Tuesday, Gabriel Sterling, chief operating officer with the Georgia secretary of state’s office, told CNN.